 A single AeroPress scoop is equal to 2 tablespoons or about 17 grams.
 Measuring coffee by volume will be less precise than by weight.
 The article Why You Should Use a Scale to Brew Coffee makes a good case for tossing your scoop and grabbing the scale.

-Although I agree with the article, when it comes to the AeroPress I found it is very forgiving to a few gram variations in brewing.
+Although I agree with the article, the AeroPress is very forgiving of a few grams of variation in brewing.
 Don’t think that not having a scale will keep you from brewing excellent coffee.

 Aerobie advises a grind between drip and espresso.
-I use a drip grind.
-Others use a more coarse grind.
+I use a drip grind, while others use a coarser grind.
 When it comes to the grind size, the AeroPress is super forgiving.
-As a general rule the finer you grind, the shorter your brew time will be.
+As a general rule, the finer you grind, the shorter your brew time will be.

 #2 Setup the AeroPress in an Inverted Position and Add Coffee

 Place the plunger facing up on the counter.
-Now turn the brewing chamber upside down and place it securely onto the plunger.
-You will want the stopper to rest in the middle of the #4 position.
+Now, turn the brewing chamber upside down and secure it onto the plunger.
+You want the stopper to rest in the middle of the #4 position.

 Add the ground coffee.
-Use the AeroPress Funnel if you still have it.
-I threw mine away.
-I kind of wish I hadn’t, because the funnel makes it easier for all the coffee grounds to get inside the brewing chamber and not get stuck on the rim of the brewer.
+If you still have the AeroPress funnel, use it.
+I threw mine away, but I kind of wish I hadn’t because the funnel makes it easier for all the coffee grounds to get inside the brewing chamber and not get stuck on the rim of the brewer.

 #3 Insert and Rinse the Filter